 - Keep in mind the batter will be very thick as coconut flour readily absorbs liquid.

-- It’s best to leave the pancakes to cook for 2-3 minutes each side and only flip them once – they are quite delicate and we don’t want to break them!
+- It’s best to leave the pancakes to cook for 3-4 minutes each side and only flip them once.

-- These pancakes are pretty filling, so I’d say 2 is enough for one serving (this also keeps net carbs under 10g)
+- These pancakes are pretty filling, so I’d say 2 smaller or 1 larger is enough for one serving.

 Pancake topping ideas:

 Once you’ve made these coconut flour pancakes, you’ll want to add some tasty toppings!
-Here are 4 low carb ideas to get you started:
+Here are several low carb ideas to get you started:

-- Homemade berry chia seed jam and peanut butter
+- Homemade keto blueberry chia seed jam and peanut butter

 If you like coconut flour recipes, you’ll also love our coconut flour chocolate chip cookies!
 Have a great week!